More to Weight Management than Diet and Exercise

 Why Do Obesogens Make Us Fat?

-Blumberg and other researchers have concluded, following much study on endocrine disrupting chemicals/obesogens, that they are actually able to disrupt normal function of metabolic hormones.
+After studying endocrine disrupting chemicals/obesogens, Blumberg and other researchers have concluded that obesogens are actually able to disrupt normal function of metabolic hormones.
 Metabolic hormones are produced in the endocrine system, and are responsible for a wide range of functions in the body.
 Metabolic hormones do everything from regulating hunger, to deciding where and how body fat is stored and/or burned in the body.

 The endocrine system consists of:

-Obesognes affect the endocrine system in several ways.
+Obesogens affect the endocrine system in several ways

 According to Blumberg’s study, obesogens are actually able to target signaling proteins to tell a growing fetus (yes, it really does matter what you eat and what you are exposed to while pregnant) to make more fat cells.
 This can have lifelong consequences, and increase the likelihood of body fat accumulation as a person ages.
 It can also make it more difficult for a person to lose excess weight.
 This may be a key factor in the rising childhood obesity epidemic.

-Endocrine Disrupting Chemicals can promote weight gain and obesity in that they increase the number of fat cells a person has.
-This can change the amount of calories burned at rest, affecting energy balance and the metabolisms of ghrelin and leptin, the chemicals which control hunger and satiety.
+Endocrine Disrupting Chemicals can promote weight gain and obesity because they increase the number of a person’s fat cells.
+This can change the amount of calories burned at rest, and impact the energy balance and the metabolisms of ghrelin and leptin, the chemicals which control hunger and satiety.